How to sing Demons

 72/100

-Most users struggle with the chorus endurance.
+Most users struggle with the chorus sustain.

 Song DNA